National menu needed for childcare

 Nutrition experts have called for national consistency in food provision at Australian childcare centres amid concerns many young children may not be getting the right balance of healthy food at a critical stage of their growth and development.

-A recent study by members of the National Nutrition Network Early Childhood Education and Care (NNN-ECEC) found not all menu guidelines meet Australian Dietary Guidelines, especially in their recommendations for vegetables and discretionary foods.
+A recent study by members of the National Nutrition Network Early Childhood Education and Care (NNN-ECEC) found not all menu guidelines meet the Australian Dietary Guidelines, especially in their recommendations for vegetables and discretionary foods.

 Researchers from Deakin University, Nutrition Australia Victoria, Edith Cowan University, Queensland University of Technology and Flinders University reviewed menu guidelines in all states and territories, looking at how these aligned with the Australian Dietary Guidelines.